 Macs are particularly susceptible to Trojans, adware, PUPs, and ransomware.
 Worse yet, many Apple users don’t have the same type of built-in security features like Windows users.
 They often don’t use antivirus software, firewalls, and other tools to protect their computers.
 It makes these computers particularly susceptible to malware.

 Common Malware That Affects Mac Computers

-Here’s more detail about the most significant malware threats to Mac.
+Here’s more detail about the most significant malware threats to Mac a hardware development services.

 Trojans are the most frustrating for users.
 That’s because you let in the malware that’s disguised as a real app.
 One notorious example happened in 2018 when Symantec researchers detected the OSX.Calisto Trojan.

 The Trojan harvested information from infected computers.
 It could take screenshots, steal passwords and files from its victims.
 Hackers could use it remotely and remain undetected for years.
 Worse yet, OSX.Calisto is still floating around on the internet.
 Mac users need to keep an eye out for it.

 It’s not only Windows users who are vulnerable to crafty scams.
 Mac users also need to be on the lookout for pop-up windows that ask users to give away personal or financial information.
 Many refer to one recent scam as “Apple wants to make changes.”